liutkwilliam/first-portfolio/__gallery/studioA-sydney.md

 Guests appeared: Shane Simpson AM (Chair of Board, studio A Limited), Trent Zimmerman MP (Federal Member for North Sydney).

-All rights reserved to William with usage permission granted to studio A Limited.
+All rights reserved to William with usage permission granted to studio A Limited and the guests appeared in the photos.